Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/05-class-design-guidelines/README.md

 In the cabbie example, the cabbie and the supervisor are not standalone entities; they interact with each other at various levels.
 When designing a class, make sure you are aware of how other objects will interact with it.

 ## Designing with reuse in mind

+Objects can be reused in different systems, and code should be written with reuse in mind.
+For example, when a Cabbie class is developed and tested, it can be used anywhere you need a cabbie.
+To make a class usable in various systems, the class must be designed with reuse in mind.
+This is where much of the thought is required in the design process.
+Attempting to predict all the possible scenarios in which a Cabbie object must operate is not a trivial task—in fact, it is virtually impossible.